opalmedapps/docs/docs/best_practices.md

     Use squash merge vs. merge commit

-### Resources
+### Merging Resources

 * [Pull Request Merge Strategies: The Great Debate - Atlassian Developer Blog](https://blog.developer.atlassian.com/pull-request-merge-strategies-the-great-debate/)
 * [Git team workflows: merge or rebase? | Atlassian Git Tutorial](https://www.atlassian.com/git/articles/git-team-workflows-merge-or-rebase)
 * [Two years of squash merge - DNSimple Blog](https://blog.dnsimple.com/2019/01/two-years-of-squash-merge/)

 ## Containerization

 Each component should be containerized, i.e., a [Dockerfile](https://docs.docker.com/engine/reference/builder/) needs to be defined.
 Ensure that also a [.dockerignore](https://docs.docker.com/engine/reference/builder/#dockerignore-file) file is provided to exclude any unwanted data to be added to the container image.
 This also speeds up the process of building an image (e.g., when the `.git` directory is excluded).

 For local development, provide a [Compose](https://docs.docker.com/compose/) file.